Pesquet's parrot

-Pesquet's parrot (Psittrichas fulgidus), also known as the Dracula parrot or as the vulturine parrot (leading to easy confusion with Pyrilia vulturina from Brazil), is the only member of its genus.
-It is endemic to hill and montane rainforest in New Guinea.
+Pesquet's parrot (Psittrichas fulgidus), also known as the Dracula parrot or as the vulturine parrot, is a member of the Old World parrot family Psittaculidae.
+It is the only member of the genus Psittrichas.
+The species is endemic to hill and montane rainforests in New Guinea.

 Description

 Pesquet's parrot is a large parrot with a total length of approximately 46 cm and a weight of 680–800 g.
 Its plumage is black, with greyish scaling to the chest, and a red belly, uppertail coverts and wing-panels.
-The adult male has a red spot behind the eye, which is not seen in the adult female.
-Compared to most other parrots it appears unusually small-headed, in part due to the bare black facial skin and the relatively long, hooked bill.
-This rather vulture-like profile is the reason behind its alternative common name.
+The adult male has a red spot behind the eye, which is not present in females.
+Compared to most other parrots, Pesquet's parrot appears unusually small-headed, in part due to its bare black facial skin and its long, hooked bill that is specialized for eating fruit.
+This vulture-like profile is the reason behind its alternative common name.

 Behaviour

 Pesquet's parrot is a highly specialised frugivore, feeding almost exclusively on a few species of figs. Flowers and nectar have also been reported.
 In parts of its range, it is seasonally nomadic in response to the availability of fruits.
 The bare part of the head is presumably an adaptation to avoid feather-matting from sticky fruits.

 Little is known about its breeding habits in the wild.
-Typically it lays two eggs in a nest in a large, hollow tree.
+Typically, it lays two eggs in a nest in a large, hollow tree.

-It is typically seen in pairs or groups up to 20 individuals.
+Pesquet's parrot is typically seen in pairs or groups up to 20 individuals.
 In flight, it alternates between rapid flapping and short glides.